mapbox/mapbox-plugins-android/plugin-cluster/README.md

 # Mapbox marker cluster plugin

-The marker cluster plugin automatically handles the display of a large number of points.
-The plugin "clusters" markers and MarkerViews on a Mapbox map for a cleaner and more informative dipslay of information.
+The marker cluster plugin automatically handles the display of a large number of markers so that your map doesn't have many markers overlapping one another.
+The plugin "clusters" markers on a Mapbox map for a cleaner and lighter display of data.
+The number within the cluster circle represents the number of markers that are in that area at a higher zoom level.

 ![marker-cluster-plugin](https://user-images.githubusercontent.com/4394910/32691924-213993c0-c6c4-11e7-8f89-819c639f5ed4.gif)